youtsumi/HinOTORI/README.md

 Once you run "LaunchAlluna.bat" on a windows machine, then you can control TCS, cameras with client softwares outside if you make network connections appropriately.

+This software assumes the cameras (Apogee) are connected to one Linux machine.

 The process communication is established by Internet Communication Engine (Ice).
 This middleware is based on Sun Remote Procedure Call.

 Requirement